MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

 # Using Visual Studio Code for debugging compiled cmdlets

-This guide shows you how to interactively debug C# source code for a compiled PowerShell module using Visual Studio Code and the C# extension.
+This guide shows you how to interactively debug C# source code for a compiled PowerShell module using Visual Studio Code (VS Code) and the C# extension.

 Some familiarity with the Visual Studio Code debugger is assumed.

-- For a general introduction to the Visual Studio Code debugger, see [Debugging in Visual Studio Code][].
+- For a general introduction to the VS Code debugger, see [Debugging in Visual Studio Code][].

 - For examples of debugging PowerShell script files and modules, see [Using Visual Studio Code for remote editing and debugging][].

-This guide follows on from the [Writing Portable Modules][] guide.
+This guide assumes you have read and followed the instructions in the [Writing Portable Modules][] guide.

 ## Creating a build task